Direct numerical simulations of turbulent jets: vortex-interface-surfactant interactions: Concluding remarks

 Then, we have analysed in details the vortex-interface-surfactant interactions in the flow dynamics.
 At early times, the presence of surfactants induces spanwise vortex reconnections brought about Marangoni-induced flow resulting in the delay of the onset of destabilisation to the three-dimensional interfacial instabilities.
 We also show that surfactant-induced Marangoni-stresses trigger the formation of hairpin-like structures whose head and legs extend in the streamwise direction.
 Lastly, we have attempted to link the changes in interfacial topology to the mechanisms that influence the production of vorticity and circulation demonstrating a balance between curvature gradients and diffusion for surfactant-free jets, and the dominance of Marangoni stresses in the surfactant-laden cases.

-The present results have been obtained for insoluble surfactants, and we acknowledge that experimental studies feature soluble surfactants which are dissolved in the liquid that issues from a nozzle to form the jet.
-Therefore, future studies will be focused on examining the role of solubility on the flow dynamics. \\
+The present results have been obtained for insoluble surfactants, and we acknowledge that experimental and numerical studies feature soluble surfactants which are dissolved in the liquid that issues from a nozzle to form the jet \citep{Sijs_2021,phd_thesis_CRCA}.

+It is well known that the addition of surfactant-solubility will lead to additional richness and complexity.
+Although they do not affect the governing equations that describe the bulk fluid, they will change the boundary conditions that constrain them, resulting in a change in the flow dynamics.
+We can anticipate that a change of flow in the vicinity of the interface will have a detrimental effect on the coherent structures that emerge, subsequently affecting the close interplay between interface-vorticity-surfactant.
+These challenges will be the subject of future work.